3nock/OTE/COMPILING.md

 ## Project

-If you are familiar with Qt.
+If you are familiar with Qt-Creator.
-1. Load the sub3suite.pro project into the Qt creator.
+1. Load the `sub3suite.pro` project into the Qt creator.
 2. Choose the compiler and build path for the project.

 ## Minor adjustment